Group-5-Project-2/CodeCave/README.md

 - Challenges learning to use state and props
 - Breaking tasks into smaller issues/branches to easily close and share with team members - difficult to break tasks up until more is understood
 - Challenged to remember to add Axios to package and then spent hours debugging before remembering to add a proxy.
+- Started with PassPort but moved to Cors with bcript and json Web Token
+- Difficult tracking/maintaining changes each member made to get code to work without impacting other team member's work and then reconnecting those "links" at the end
 ---

 ## Planned Enhancements
+- Authentication of university bootcamp to generate key for registration
+- Messaging between users/friends
 - User will be awarded points based on quantity and quality of posts
 - User can upvote or downvote other user's posts
 - User can view their accumulated points on dashboard

 ---